By Bill Sweet

 Scientists often object to mixing anything religious with anything quantifiable.
 Bruce and John felt they found exceptions where a religious point-of-view should add to the quantifiable point-of-view.

-For example, Bruce mentioned evolution.
+For example, Bruce mentioned the theory of evolution.
 In the later 1880s, when Christian preachers were decrying Charles Darwin for deducing that man evolved from lower organisms, Mrs. Eddy supported the discovery.
 She could accept that the material version of man was descended from animal organisms with the stipulation that Darwin portrayed the material nature of man that didn't touch the nature of man as a reflected image of God's nature.
 There is a primate man and a primary man.
 "May not Darwin be right in thinking that apehood preceded mortal manhood?"
 (Ibid., page 543.)
 Darwin described the animal man, not the reflected man: Man as a primary reflection of the divine Mind.
 This divine man is a reflected image that reflects God's nature.
 This man is described in 1st.
 John 3:1-3.
-(Christian Science and its Encounter with American Culture, page 91.)
+(See Christian Science and its Encounter with American Culture, page 91.)

 Does the reflected image of a woman or a man in the mirror exist?
 The image exists as a reflection of the solid body it reflects.
 Take away the solid body and the image in the mirror doesn't exist.
 The substance and form of the image is resident in the solid body, not the mirror.
 God reflects man.
 God is the substance that is reflected as the image of man and woman.
 Man is God's image.